anjackson/codex/content/_inbox.md

 Each pattern has been sythesized from a set of practical experiences, examples of which are evidenced in the _Practices_ section.

+This belongs in systems breakdown: AIP noun/verb, AIP is what it is, versus AIP the role it plays.

 Structure
 ---------